Nokia Lumia 920

 Nokia Lumia 920 (codenamed Phi) is a smartphone developed by Nokia that runs the Windows Phone 8 operating system.
 It was announced on September 5, 2012, and was first released on November 2, 2012.
-It has a 1.5 GHz dual-core Qualcomm Krait CPU and a 4.5" IPS TFT LCD display, as well as a high-sensitivity capacitive touchscreen that can be used with gloves and fingernails; the display is covered by curved Gorilla Glass and has a 9 ms response time.
+It has a 1.5 GHz dual-core Qualcomm Krait CPU and a 4.5" IPS TFT LCD, as well as a high-sensitivity capacitive touchscreen that can be used with gloves and fingernails; the display is covered by curved Gorilla Glass and has a 9 ms response time.
 The phone features an 8.7-megapixel PureView camera with OIS; it was the first smartphone camera to implement that technology, as well as to support Qi inductive charging.
 The phone comes with 32 GB of internal storage, but has no expandable storage.

 The Lumia 920 was released to mixed to positive reception.
 Most critics noted the device as the first Windows Phone 8 device to truly match its Android and iOS competitors in hardware, with high-end specifications, a Nokia PureView camera and unique features such as wireless inductive charging.
 Following this, the Lumia 920 would frequently be listed among the "elite" group smartphone during its time, otherwise populated by heavyweights from Apple and Samsung.
 This represented the first time a Windows Phone device had been considered to have powerful and impressive enough hardware to qualify as a truly high-end flagship device.
 Many features such as the super-sensitive capacitive screen and wireless inductive charging were popularised by the device and were found in later high-end Android phones.
 The Lumia 920 went on to win 12 awards.

 Some reviewers criticised the thickness and weight of the Lumia 920, so Nokia released the Nokia Lumia 925, a lighter and thinner version of the Lumia 920 with an aluminium body and an improved camera.
 The Nokia Lumia 930, successor to the Lumia 92x series, was announced at Build 2014 on April 2, 2014.